itabulous/slate/source/index.html.md

 ```

-This endpoint retrieves the list of available loan purposes that can be used.
+The Loan Purposes endpoint returns a list of valid loan purposes and should be called prior to sending an offer request to the get_offers endpoint.
+In the default interface included with the Link SDK, the loan purpose selector is displayed on the same screen as loan amount.

 <aside class="notice">Only the loan purposes defined here will be accepted by the link api.</aside>